nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Import CSV

 The import CSV function is meant to append to the current address book with new data imported from any CSV file.
 The intention is to allow users to be able to import from a Microsoft Excel compatible format.
-Since there are multiple different templates for contacts in CSV files across various platforms, such as Microsoft Outlook and Google Contacts, the idea was to ensure this feature was as flexible as possible, allowing the user to specify which particular columns contained certain information
+Since there are multiple different templates for contacts in CSV files across various platforms, such as Microsoft Outlook and Google Contacts, the feature is designed to be as flexible as possible, allowing the user to specify mappings for the information contained in the various columns.

 The arguments that are parsed here are the custom column numbers for each value, e.g. `n/3 p/4 e/5 a/6 t/7` will read `Name` from column 3, `Phone` from column 4, `Email` from column 5, `Address` from column 6 and `Tags` from column 7

-In the event that any of the data read does not conform to the restrictions given by each of the components in `Person`, e.g. an email that does not have `@`, or if the person has a duplicate name with another person, that particular line will be skipped.
+In the event that any of the data fields read do not conform to the restrictions given by each of the components in `Person`, that particular line will be skipped.
+For example, if the record in a line has an email that does not have the `@` symbol or if the record contains a duplicated name that already exists in the Address Book, the entire line will be skipped.

-The `CSVManager` takes in the `IndexedCsvFile` object, opens the file and reads the lines, while a function from the command is passed to the Manager that will store each of the lines as a new Person in the model.
+The `CSVManager` takes in a `IndexedCsvFile` object, opens the file and reads the lines.
+The logic that performs the parsing of data fields and creation of `Person` models is specified in the import command, and is passed as an anonymous function to CSVManager.
 The sequence diagram is as follows:

 ![ImportCsvSequenceDiagram](images/ImportCsvSequenceDiagram.png)